ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureGrep11TestClient.md

 Your GREP11 CA is on your account on the RHEL 8.5 KVM host.
 Send your CSR to it:

-TODO:  put infrastructure in place for env variable

-TODO:  put infrastructure in place for passwordless scp

    ``` bash
    scp client.csr ${StudentID}@192.168.22.64:GREP11CAwork/.